 COMMENTS Evidence should be given that is linked to the evidence provided by the trainees in their portfolio(add additional sheets if necessary)

 AREAS FOR IMPROVEMENT

 RECOMMENDATIONS (state where special attention should be given in future)

-It is our experience that academic reports can be rather superficial and not truly highlight both positive achievements and any training gaps that have been identified.
+It is our experience that academic supervisor reports can be rather superficial and not truly highlight both positive achievements and any training gaps that have been identified.
 It is not always clear how these will be resolved over the forthcoming year.
 This makes it hard for the ARCP panel to know how well the specialty registrar and supervisors have planned activities to maximise learning opportunities.

 An exemplar report

 We suggest the academic supervisor’s report should consider and address the following issues after the supervisor and specialty registrar have had a satisfactory review and discussion with the educational supervisor about the forthcoming year.